Frequently Asked Questions

 What is meant by "financial need"?

 Each student's individual financial need is calculated based on the following formula: Cost of Attendance (COA) ÐÓ°ÉÔ°æ“ Student Aid Index (SAI) (formerly EFC) = NEED.
-The Student Aid Index (SAI) is calculated by the Federal Department of Education from the information reported on your FAFSA.
+The Student Aid Index (SAI) is determined by the U.S. Department of Education using the information reported on your FAFSA.
 The SAI formula considers income, assets, and family size.

 -